sse-secure-systems/connaisseur/README.md

 git clone git@github.com:sse-secure-systems/connaisseur.git
 ```

 3. **Configure deployment**: Before deploying Connaisseur to your cluster, you may want to do some configuration to ensure smooth integration with the other system components.
 The `helm/values.yaml` file is a good start.
 In there, the `.notary.host` field specifies the hostname and port of the Notary server.
 If your Notary uses a self-signed certificate, `.notary.selfsigned` should be set to `true` and the certificate has to be added to `.notary.selfsignedCert`.
 In case your Notary instance is authenticated (which it should), set the `.notary.auth.enabled` to `true` and enter the credentials either directly or as a predefined secret.
-Lastly enter the public root key in `.notary.rootPubKey`, which is used for verifying the image signatures.
+Lastly enter the public root key and key ID in `.notary.rootPubKeys`, which is used for verifying the image signatures.
+You can retrieve both the key and key ID with the *get_root_key* utility described [here](#getting-the-root-key).
 4. **Deploy**: Switch to the cluster where you would like to install Connaisseur, and run `make install`.
 This may take some seconds, as the installation order of the Connaisseur components is critical.
 Only when the Connaisseur pods are ready and running, the Admission Webhook can be applied for intercepting requests.

 > :warning: **WARNING!** Be careful when installing Connaisseur, as it will block unsigned images and may for example even block some resources during a restart of `minikube`!
 In such a situation you should still be able to fix it by deleting Connaisseur manually.
 You can use [Detection Mode](#detection-mode) to avoid interruptions during testing.